scalar-labs/scalardl-web-client-sdk/README.md

 ```

 We can use `clientService.removeCachedPrivateKey()` to remove stored private keys.
-This function only remove the private key that is stored with the index composited by the the `scalar.dl.client.cert_holder_id` and `scalar.dl.client.cert_version` in the client properties.
+This function only removes the private key that is stored with the index composited by the the `scalar.dl.client.cert_holder_id` and `scalar.dl.client.cert_version` in the client properties.

 ## Envoy configuration
 Scalar DLT server (grpc) uses a custom header called `rpc.status-bin` to share error metadata with the client.
 This means envoy needs to be